All About Ultra Violet Testers

 SAFETY

-PHOTOS: EXAMPLES
+PHOTOS: GENERAL EXAMPLES

 USING UV LIGHT TO CHECK ANTIQUES

-To go straight to photographs showing examples of what you see under UV lights, scroll down quite a long way or click here
+To go straight to the photographs showing examples of what you see under UV lights, scroll down quite a long way or click here

 Ultra violet light (known is the U.S.A. as 'blacklight') is a very intense blue light, it is not visible to the human eye.
 Fluorescent-tube UV torches give off a very dull purple or violet glow.
 LED UV torches give off a dull lilac-blue.
 But the actual UV light is invisible, so the only way you can tell how effective it is - is to observe its effects.